jmeas/Shepherd/README.md

     new httpHeaderResponse( 'Not Found' );

-####Data
+####Resources

-Shepherd comes with a simple system for handling `.json` data.
-But right now it really needs to be refactored.
+Shepherd comes with a simple system for handling resources stored in `json` files.
+But right now it's in need of some major work.

 ##Templating

 Shepherd is configured to work with the [Twig](http://twig.sensiolabs.org/) templating system right out of the box.
-If you set the `$_template` variable within a function, Shepherd will look for that Twig template file in the `{PROJECT_NAME}/templates` folder.
+If you set the `$_template` variable within your class, Shepherd will look for that Twig template file in the `{PROJECT_NAME}/templates` folder.

 For instance, inside the `GET` function of the `Login` view above, we might do: